esphome/esphome-docs/esphomeyaml/guides/automations.rst

     switch:
       - platform: gpio
         pin: GPIO3
-        name: "Living Room Dehumidifer"
+        name: "Living Room Dehumidifier"

     binary_sensor:
       - platform: gpio
         pin: GPIO4
-        name: "Living Room Dehumidifer Toggle Button"
+        name: "Living Room Dehumidifier Toggle Button"

 With this file you can already perform some basic tasks.
-You can control the ON/OFF state of the dehumidifer in your livingroom from Home Assistant's front-end.
+You can control the ON/OFF state of the dehumidifier in your living room from Home Assistant's front-end.
 But in many cases, controlling everything strictly from the frontend is quite a pain.
-That's why you have decided to also install a simple push button next to the dehumidifer on pin GPIO4.
+That's why you have decided to also install a simple push button next to the dehumidifier on pin GPIO4.
-A simple push on this button should toggle the state of the dehumidifer.
+A simple push on this button should toggle the state of the dehumidifier.

 You *could* write an automation to do this task in Home Assistant's automation engine, but ideally the IoT should work without an internet connection and should not break without